learreDHDK/ccode/README.md

 				<td><b>3.1 Is the dataset released with an open data license ?
 In case of the use of CC0 have they all the right necessary for this particular kind of license (e.g., jurisdiction)?</b></td>
 				<td>Available for free for non commercial purpose (https://preview.grid.unep.ch/index.php?preview=about&cat=2&lang=eng&fbclid=IwAR2swMOTGMxCFZKVptR1wGa7yY2HNz0mfYZMur_aGG3TZAfdg4IEz_qcjDs#datause)</td>
 				<td>Creative Commons Attribution 4.0 International license - CC BY 4.0 (HDX)</td>
-				<td>World Data Center for Meteorology policy + World Meteorological Organization's Resolution 40 policy https://www.ncdc.noaa.gov/ibtracs/index.php?name=terms</td>
+				<td>World Data Center for Meteorology policy and World Meteorological Organization's Resolution 40 policy https://www.ncdc.noaa.gov/ibtracs/index.php?name=terms</td>
 				<td>Data hosted by the ORNL DAAC is openly shared, without restriction, in accordance with NASA's Earth Science program Data and Information Policy.</td>
 				<td>Yes FOIA</td>
 				<td>Except where additional restrictions apply as stated above, You can extract from, download, copy, adapt, print, distribute, share and embed Data for any purpose, even for commercial use.
 You must give appropriate credit to the OECD</td>
 				<td>Yes FOIA</td>
 				<td>Yes FOIA</td>
-				<td>Except where additional restrictions apply as stated above, You can extract from, download, copy, adapt, print, distribute, share and embed Data for any purpose, even for commercial use.
-You must give appropriate credit to the OECD</td>
+				<td>Except where additional restrictions apply as stated in the website, you can extract from, download, copy, adapt, print, distribute, share and embed data for any purpose, even for commercial use.
+You must give appropriate credit to the OECD.</td>
-				<td>Creative Commons Attribution-ShareAlike 4.0 International License.
-(CC-BY-SA)</td>
+				<td>Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA 4.0)</td>
 				<td>Creative Commons Attribution 4.0 International License (CC BY 4.0)</td>
 				<td>Not stated</td>
-				<td>Yes: Reuse of data published on this website for commercial or non-commercial purposes is authorised provided the source is acknowledged.</td>
+				<td>Yes: reuse of data published on this website for commercial or non-commercial purposes is authorised provided the source is acknowledged.</td>
-				<td>Yes: Reuse of data published on this website for commercial or non-commercial purposes is authorised provided the source is acknowledged.</td>
+				<td>Yes: reuse of data published on this website for commercial or non-commercial purposes is authorised provided the source is acknowledged.</td>
-				<td>Yes: Reuse of data published on this website for commercial or non-commercial purposes is authorised provided the source is acknowledged.</td>
+				<td>Yes: reuse of data published on this website for commercial or non-commercial purposes is authorised provided the source is acknowledged.</td>
 			</tr>
 			<tr>
 				<td>3.2 Is the clause included: "In any case the dataset can’t be used for re-identifying the person" ?</td>